What I believe

 AI made code cheap.
 Decisions are still expensive.

-The bottleneck was never typing speed.
-It was knowing what to build, in what order, and when to stop.
-As the cost of building drops, the cost of building the wrong thing stays the same.
+The expensive part is deciding what to build, what to ignore, and what not to break on the way.
+As the cost of building drops, the cost of building the wrong thing stays exactly where it was.

-The judgment layer gets more valuable, not less.
-Part of what I do is help teams build processes to use AI well: as a tool for speed and exploration, not a shortcut around the hard parts.
+What gets more valuable is judgment: knowing when to lean on the tool and when to slow down.
+Part of what I do is help teams build processes that use AI for speed and exploration, not as a shortcut around the hard parts.

 04